-If you're a full time student, you will need to study at least 35 hours each week and should not normally do more than 15 hours of paid work each week.
-If you're a part time student you should commit to the time you have set aside for your studies.
+If you're a full-time student, you will need to study at least 35 hours each week and should not normally do more than 15 hours of paid work each week during the academic term.
+If you're a part-time student you should commit to the time you have set aside for your studies.

-By the end of your studies at UCP we aim to ensure our graduates have academic and personal success by attaining the following attributes; resilience, academic and professional development, a global perspective, clarity of communication and purpose, information and skill expertise, intellectual autonomy and enquiry and adaptability.
+By the end of your studies at University Centre Peterborough we aim to ensure our graduates have academic and personal success by attaining the following attributes; resilience, academic and professional development, a global perspective, clarity of communication and purpose, information and skill expertise, intellectual autonomy, and enquiry and adaptability.